 Please note: When signing up for classes with age restrictions, campers must be required age before attending camp.
 If signing up for C.I.T. campers must be the required age by July 1st.

-2024 Class Offerings
+2025 Class Offerings

-Air Rifle- Campers will learn range safety and follow range commands as they learn to shoot an air rifle the correct way.
+Air Rifle (Tentative)- Campers will learn range safety and follow range commands as they learn to shoot an air rifle the correct way.
 From target shooting, spelling challenges, and games, and more.
 Participants will use camp provided air rifles.
 Campers must be 9 years old by January 1st to take this class.
 Campers may NOT bring their own air rifles.
 NOTE: Campers must have previously taken Archery.

 Astronomy- Delve into the world above.
 Enjoy hands on activities, discussions, and star-gazing after hours into the sky over Shankitunk as a group.